 This is the stuff of nightmares, myths, and other legendary tales of horror: Dr. Jekyll and Mr. Hyde, Grendel, vampires, the Titans, androids and humanoids.
-The exploration of monsters and monstrosity leads inevitably to investigations of ourselves and our own humanity - our deepest fears, aggressions, and anxieties.
-In addition to reading short stories and longer novels, students view and critique movies.
+Our exploration of monsters and monstrosity will lead, inevitably, to investigations of ourselves and our own humanity--our deepest fears, aggressions, and anxieties.
+In addition to reading short stories and longer novels, students will view and critique movies.
 Students will have an opportunity to explore some philosophy and literary theory as well.
-The texts may include: Grendel (Gardner); Blade Runner (Scott); Dr. Jekyll and Mr. Hyde (Stevenson); I am Legend (Matheson); The Elephant Man; and Pan's Labyrinth.
+The texts may include: Circe (Miller), Grendel (Gardner); Blade Runner (Scott); Dr. Jekyll and Mr. Hyde (Stevenson); I am Legend (Matheson); The Elephant Man; and Pan's Labyrinth.